Marcion of Sinope

 Why was Marcionism considered dangerous?

-Marcionism was considered dangerous because it rejected the Old Testament and its God, which undermined the continuity of Christian teachings with Jewish traditions.
-It also proposed a dualistic view of God that contradicted the unified nature of God in orthodox Christianity.
-By creating his own canon, Marcion challenged the authority of the emerging New Testament.
+Marcionism was considered dangerous because it rejected the Old Testament and proposed a dualistic view of God, which threatened the unity of Christian doctrine.
+By promoting a separate canon and theology, it challenged the authority of the emerging orthodox church and its teachings.

 What exactly did Marcion of Sinope teach?

-Marcion taught that the God of the Old Testament was a lesser, malevolent deity, distinct from the supreme God of love revealed by Jesus.
-He believed that Jesus was sent by this supreme God to save humanity from the material world created by the Old Testament God.
-Marcion rejected the entire Old Testament and accepted only a modified version of Luke's Gospel and ten Pauline epistles as scripture.
+Marcion taught that the God of the Old Testament was a lesser, cruel deity, distinct from the benevolent God revealed by Jesus.
+He believed that Jesus was sent by this supreme God to save humanity from the material world created by the Old Testament God, and he rejected all Jewish scriptures, accepting only a modified version of Luke's Gospel and ten Pauline epistles.

 Why did Marcionism spread so widely?